kukuriku42347/Data-Analytics-Portfolio/Projects/Adventure Works - SQL Analysis/Project Summary.md

 ### 1. **Product Profitability & Returns**
 - Mountain Bikes and Road Bikes show the highest profits and healthy gross margins.
-- Apparel categories (like Jerseys and Shorts) have high return rates and reduce overall profitability.
+- Clothing categories (like Jerseys and Shorts) have high return rates and reduce overall profitability.

 ### 2. **Customer Demographics**
 - Customers with lower income levels generate a substantial portion of sales volume.